paysepar/jamscape/README.md

 # jamscape-git
 A web-based drumkit that plays animations along with the sounds.

-See scripts.js to access the API
+See /public/scripts.js for the API

 API: Functions, objects, and methods...